Women are significantly more likely than men to experience symptoms of long Covid, according to a new scientific study.

 “Knowledge of fundamental gender differences in relation to Covid-19 is crucial for identifying effective therapies and public health interventions that include potential gender differential treatment needs.“, said the authors in a press release.

-It’s unclear why women are more susceptible to long Covid than men, but the authors said it could be due to differences in how women’s immune systems respond to infection compared to men’s. .
+It’s unclear why women are more susceptible to long Covid than men, but the authors said it might be due to differences in how women’s immune systems respond to infection compared to men’s. .

 “Women develop faster and more robust innate and adaptive immune responses, which may protect them from initial infection and severity,” they wrote.
-“However, this same difference may make women more vulnerable to prolonged autoimmune disease.
+“However, this same difference may make women more vulnerable to prolonged autoimmune disease.“

-Long Covid is diagnosed when patients who have cleared the infection still have symptoms that last more than four weeks after recovery.
+Long Covid is diagnosed when patients who have cleared the infection still have symptoms that last more than four weeks following recovery.
 In some cases, these symptoms can persist for months or even years.

 Patients may experience a variety of lingering symptoms, including fatigue, difficulty breathing, headaches, brain fog, joint and muscle pain, and prolonged loss of taste and smell, agencies say. health.

-We do not yet know the elements that precisely determine the development of a long Covid, but several hypotheses have been put forward: as the patients would have a persistent virus in the body, the damage to the nerve pathways caused by the virus and the immune system would remain active after the infection.
+We do not yet know the elements that precisely determine the development of a long Covid, but several hypotheses have been put forward: as the patients would have a persistent virus in the body, the damage to the nerve pathways caused by the virus and the immune system would remain active following the infection.

 The study also found that the most common symptoms in women, within four weeks of testing positive, included ear, nose and throat (ENT) problems; muscle aches and pains; shortness of breath and psychiatric or mood disorders such as depression.
 While men were more likely to have kidney disorders such as acute kidney injury.